mikebronner/laravel-model-caching/README.md

 composer require genealabs/laravel-model-caching:*
 ```

+### Gotchas If Using With Lumen
+The following steps need to be figured out by you and implemented in your Lumen
+app.
+Googling for ways to do this provided various approaches to this.

+1. Make sure your Lumen app can load config files.
+2. Publish this package's config file to the location your app loads config
+   files from.

 ## Upgrade Notes
 ### 0.6.0
 The environment and config variables for disabling this package have changed.